Today Bella and I are making a tote with an easy pattern for a tote bag. This is a great beginner sewing project for kids.

 Sew on the band and through all 3 layers of fabric with the same stitch used to make the seams.

 Flip the band up and press.
+Now you have made the body of the bag.

-Next, open up the fabric and bring each side to the center and press.
+Next, open up the fabric and bring each side to the center, and press.

-Now, fold if half.
+Now, fold it in half.
 Press.

 Sew along each side.
 I forgot about the ends being raw.
 So when the straps were done, we turned each end up about 1/4 of an inch and sewed. (make sure when you are attaching the straps place the unfinished edge of the strap towards the tote).